SpottedOwlet/School_District_Analysis/README.md

 <h3><p align=center> Summary </p></h3>
 Replacing the reading and math scores for the ninth grade at Thomas High School with NaNs mostly affected the Thomas High School Scores in the School District Summary analysis.
-The analyses such as
 The following changes can be observed after reading and math scores for the ninth grade at Thomas High School are replaced with NaNs.

 - The Average Math Score for Thomas High School decreased from 83.418349 to 83.350937
 - The Average Reading Score for Thomas High School went up from 83.84893 to 83.896082
 - The percentage of students passing in mathematics decreased by 0.1% from 93.272 to 93.185 and percentages of students passing in reading decreased by 0.3%
 - The overall passing percentage was affected by almost 0.3% as well, going down to 90.63 from 90.94
+- Since the proportion of the dishonest data with the entire data in this dataset is very small i.e. about 1%, the average scores and percentages resulting after removal of dishonest data are affected by a very small amount.